 • Experienced physician: These medications should only be used by physicians who are thoroughly familiar with infertility problems and their management.

 • Multiple births: May result from the use of these medications; advise patients of the potential risk of multiple births before starting the treatment.

 Ultrasound and/or estradiol levels to assess follicle development; ultrasound to assess number and size of follicles; ovulation (basal body temperature, serum progestin level, menstruation, sonography)

 OHSS: Monitoring of hospitalized patients should include abdominal circumference, albumin, cardiorespiratory status, electrolytes, fluid balance, hematocrit, hemoglobin, serum creatinine, urine output, urine specific gravity, vital signs, weight (all daily or as necessary) and liver enzymes (weekly) (SOGC-CFAS 2011)

-Adverse events were observed in animal reproduction studies.
 Ectopic pregnancy, premature labor, postpartum fever, and spontaneous abortion have been reported in clinical trials.
-Congenital abnormalities have also been observed, however, the incidence is similar during natural conception.
+Congenital abnormalities have also been observed; however, the incidence is similar during natural conception.

 More about chorionic gonadotropin (hcg)

 - Side Effects

 - During Pregnancy